ericstrobl/PCp/README.md

 - PC_with_pval.m is the main function.

-- See pcp_demo.m for a demo.
+- See pcp_demo.m for a demo

-- I have included 5 example DAGs that you can play with.
+- Includes 5 example DAGs

 Please let me know if you find any bugs by emailing me at ericvonstrobl at google's email dot com.